CUB1CWH/rk918-fw/README.md

 If no lighting appears and the keyboard is detected with a VID/PID of 0C45:7040, then congratulations.
 You are now in bootloader mode.
 Safely remove the paper clip off of the pads.

 Extract and run the firmware updater.
-Wait several seconds until you hear the disconnect/reconnect sound and see the keyboard powering on with side lighting and a ripple effect as shown below:
+Wait 15-30 seconds until you hear the disconnect/reconnect sound and see the keyboard powering on with side lighting and a ripple effect as shown below:

 ![RK918 boot compressed](https://github.com/user-attachments/assets/ca631e79-af68-4146-8e9c-036fecca397c)